Make sure you have read and understood the network topoly section before reading this page.

 Sometimes, multiple services in the network can have the same alias, which is not allowed to prevent service confusion.
-In this case, the detection algorithm will add a number after each alias instance on the routing table.
+In this case, the detection algorithm will add an incremented number after each alias instance in the routing table.

 At the end of the detection process, each service receives a message with the command of

-END_DETECTION, that can be used in your code in order to understand the exact moment that the detection has finished, and you can then reinitialize the behavior of your services (for example reinitialize the auto-updates, etc,).
-Also, you can check the detection status of your node, by using the dedicated Luos API:
+END_DETECTION, that can be used in your code in order to understand the exact moment when the detection has finished, and you can then reinitialize the behavior of your services (for example reinitialize the auto-updates, etc.).
+Also, you can check the detection status of your node, by using the dedicated Luos engine's API:

 false depending on whether this node is detected or not.

-- Be careful that a service can change ID during a detection depending on the service running this detection.
+- Be careful that a service's ID can change during a detection depending on the service running this detection.